kazvee/tweeter/README.md

 # Tweeter Project

 Tweeter is a single-page Twitter clone.
-It uses HTML, CSS, JS, jQuery, and AJAX for the front-end, and Node and Express for the back-end.
+It uses HTML, CSS, SASS, JS, jQuery, and AJAX for the front-end, and Node and Express for the back-end.

 ## Final Product